LukeShu/leaguer/docs/DesignDocument.md

     reviews.
 If the user is viewing his/her own profile, they can edit it causing a POST to the userProfile controller.

-CONTROLLERS
+### CONTROLLERS

+HomepageController
-HomepageController: This is the main controller.
-It has methods showHomepage() which renders the homepage view.
+  : This is the main controller.
+It has methods showHomepage() which
+    renders the homepage view.
 It has editSettings() method, that gets the current settings of the entire server, provided that the host is viewing the homepage.

+LoginController
-LoginController: This has doLogin() and doLogout().
-Both have access to the HTTP requrest.
+  : This has doLogin() and doLogout().
+Both have access to the HTTP
+    requrest.
 It will interact with the Users model to validate passwords and usernames.

+TournamentController
-TournamentController: This controller will have methods: newTorunament(), getTournament(), editTournament(), and endTournament().
-All of these methods will interact with the Tournament model, and all of its fields including users matches and TournamentSettings.
+  : This controller will have methods: newTorunament(),
+    getTournament(), editTournament(), and endTournament().
+All of
+    these methods will interact with the Tournament model, and all of its fields including users matches and TournamentSettings.
 And all will interact with their tournament view, for example, newTournament() will render newTorunament.

+Server
-Server: Rails’ Server class handles all HTTP events.
-Our Server class is the class that is the main program.
+  : Rails’ Server class handles all HTTP events.
+Our Server class is
+    the class that is the main program.
 It instantiates other classes, manages requests from Views, and runs static methods.

+User
-User: A class that represents someone using the Views (HTML, javascript) the user is in competitions and
+  : A class that represents someone using the Views (HTML, javascript)
+    the user is in competitions and

 ## UML Diagram of Classes